cmput229/Lab_Timer/README.md

 ## Assignment

 Your assignment is to implement a countdown timer in MIPS assembly, that reads in a time in seconds, counts down that time to zero, and then quits.
-Without using any reading or printing `syscall`s, the timer must do all of the following:
+Without using any reading or printing `syscall`s (except for printing the prompt), the timer must do all of the following:

-*   Upon starting, display `Seconds=` on screen.
+*   Upon starting, display the `Seconds=` prompt on screen.
 *   Allow the user to enter digits, showing them on-screen.
 *   When the user presses enter, move to a new line and begin displaying the countdown timer with the following format: `mm:ss`.
 The timer must be updated in-place and not keep printing across the line or down lines.
 *   When `q` is pressed, or when the timer reaches `00:00`, quit the application.